CodeWithOz/ResumeRefactor/README.md

 # Project Details
 #### Initial Repo
 App files were gotten from the [original Udacity repo](https://github.com/udacity/frontend-nanodegree-resume).
+#### Note
+My objective was to refactor this project to implement separation of concerns.
+The Google Maps segments require some instruction that is only available if you take the full course.
+I have not taken the full course so I have only implemented separation of concerns in constructing the DOM from the underlying data.

 ## How do I complete this project?
 Review the Online Resume [Project Rubric](https://review.udacity.com/?_ga=1.189245867.12280332.1465333852#!/projects/2962818615/rubric).